matjava/xtream-playlist/README.md

 It can be quite hard to find up to date URLs, here's a list of sources:

 - Youtube: As long as the channel is live and its URL doesn't change
-- Dailymotion: Same criteria as for youtube
+- Dailymotion: Same criteria as for youtube.

 # Playlist